 One of the most profound passages on sex in the bible is

 Ephesians 5:31-32 (NIV) – “For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.”
 This is a profound mystery—but I am talking about Christ and the church.

 In essence it says that becoming one in marriage – SEX – is a mirror to becoming one with Christ.
-Intimacy in marriage is supposed to teach us what it means to have an intimate relationship with Christ.
-And our relationship with Christ is supposed to teach us what it means to be intimate in marriage.
+Intimacy in marriage is supposed to teach us about intimacy with Christ.
+And our relationship with Christ teaches us about intimacy in marriage.